-National Association of Realtors The National Association of Realtors (NAR), is one of the largest trade associations in the US, with around a million members.
+National Association of Realtors The National Association of Realtors ® (NAR), is one of the largest trade associations in the US.
 Membership is international.
+Most buyers agents belong to this huge association of over 1.4 million members

-Membership in this association usually goes in tandem with membership in the state association.
+Membership in this association usually goes in tandem with membership in local state associations.
 Many multiple listing services require membership in NAR to access their listing services.
+Our National Association of Buyers Agents provides a list of its members by state located here.

 NAR members agree to adhere to a code of ethics.
 State associations typically enforce the code of ethics through a Professional Standards Council or Committee.
 Members of the association form hearing panels charged with the responsibility to hear testimony and evaluate evidence from complaints filed by the public, or other members, against association members for alleged violations of the code of ethics.